 - The Australian War Memorial (AWM) is an iconic Australian institution widely regarded as being the custodian of its nation’s soul.
 Most recently, Boeing has funded the AWM’s Centenary of Anzac – Stories from the Western Front Exhibition, a representation of the ANZAC’s involvement in the First World War, and a Virtual Reality project which allows the Australian War Memorial to use modern-day innovative and immersive technologies to educate visitors about past historical stories.

-- Invictus Games: The Invictus Games is about much more than just sport – it captures hearts, challenges minds and changes lives.
-The event harnesses the power of sport to inspire recovery, support rehabilitation, and generate a wider understanding and respect for veterans who have served their country.
+- Invictus Games.
+Boeing Australia was proud and honored to support the Invictus Games Sydney 2018 – an event about much more than just the power of sport.
+It captured our hearts, challenged our minds and changed lives forever.
+The event harnessed the power of sport to inspire recovery, support rehabilitation and generated a wider understanding and response for veterans who have serviced their country.

 - Soldier On's Veteran and Family Support Program provides frontline, hands-on services to veterans and their families to ensure successful experiences and employment outcomes as they seek to reintegrate into civilian life.